guming/browserOnly/README.md

 - **Research assistant**: Assists with deep dives into topics like companies, job listings, market trends, and academic publications by gathering and organizing information.
 - **Knowledge bookmarking & summarization**: Quickly summarizes articles, extracts key information, and saves useful insights for later reference.
 - **Chat with any website**: Ask questions, generate summaries, fill out forms, etc.
+- **PDF document assistant**: Analyze research papers, reports, and documents with intelligent text extraction and AI-powered Q&A, getting instant summaries and insights without reading the entire document.

 ## 🛫 Roadmap